Space technology

 Space technology is technology for use in outer space.
 Space technology includes space vehicles such as spacecraft, satellites, space stations and orbital launch vehicles; deep-space communication; in-space propulsion; and a wide variety of other technologies including support infrastructure equipment, and procedures.

 Many common everyday services for terrestrial use such as weather forecasting, remote sensing, satellite navigation systems, satellite television, and some long-distance communications systems critically rely on space infrastructure.
 Of the sciences, astronomy and Earth science benefit from space technology.
-New technologies originating with or accelerated by space-related endeavors are often subsequently exploited in other economic activities.
+New technologies originating with or accelerated by space-related endeavours are often subsequently exploited in other economic activities.

 History of space technology

+The first known spaceflight occurred on 20 June 1944, when a V-2 rocket was launched vertically from the Peenemünde Army Research Center, attaining an apogee of 176 km, well above the later defined Kármán line which legally defined the boundary of space.
+It was the first suborbital spaceflight.

-The first country on Earth to put any technology into space was the Soviet Union.
+The first country on Earth to put any technology into orbit was the Soviet Union.
 The Soviet Union sent the Sputnik 1 satellite on October 4, 1957.
-It weighed about 83 kg, and is believed to have orbited around the globe.
-Analysis of the radio signals was used to gather information about the electron density of the ionosphere, while temperature and pressure data was encoded in the duration of radio beeps.
+It weighed about 83 kg.
+Analysis of the radio signals gathered information about the electron density of the ionosphere, while temperature and pressure data were encoded in the duration of radio beeps.

 The first successful human spaceflight was Vostok 1, carrying 27-year-old Soviet cosmonaut Yuri Gagarin in April 1961.
 The entire mission was controlled by either automatic systems or by ground control.
-This was because medical staff and spacecraft engineers were unsure how a human might react to weightlessness, and therefore it was decided to lock the pilot's manual controls.
+This was because medical staff and spacecraft engineers were unsure how a human might react to weightlessness, so they decided to lock the pilot's manual controls.